ozfortress/ozfortress_docs/docs/rules/global.md

 ### 1.13.
 Match Fixing
 Similar to Match Throwing found above in 1.12.
 Match Throwing, Match Fixing detracts from the integrity of match play and is considered punishable by ozfortress staff.
 However, Match Fixing differs from Match Throwing in a few ways.
 Match Fixing typically involves premeditation, planning or communication with another team/other teams, a third party, etc. Any attempt to detract from the integrity of match play, monetary or otherwise will be reviewed and punished at the discretion of the ozfortress staff team.

+### 1.14.
+Game Client Updates
+Whilst rare, Team Fortress 2 updates can, and have caused issues with matches; specifically using unlocks, effectively operating the official match server, or even connecting to the server.
+Whilst these are extreme examples, they have happened in the past, justifying the need for a basic set of guidelines to follow in the event of your match being compromised in some way by a Game Client update.

+If or when there is an issue affecting your official match where there isn't an already advised solution for already, please reach out to a League Administrator immediately for potential remedies.

+In the event that your match cannot be played due to an issue, a League Administrator will help you reschedule your official match.

 ---

 ## 2. Teams